eloparco/Electronic-Student-Record-Management-System/resources/use_cases/story_5.md

 1. Administrative officer provides authentication information
 2. System verifies the credentials and shows possible options
 3. Administrative officer selects "enter class composition"
-4. Administrative officer selects available students
+4. System shows the list of students not already assigned to a class
-5. Administrative officer selects a class
+5. Administrative officer selects the students and assigns a class

 The use case terminates with success

 **Extensions**:
 1a.
 Administrative officer enters wrong credentials and authentication fails: the use case terminates in failure
 3a.
 Administrative officer selects another option: the use case is not finished
 5a.
-System validates the number of students in the class, and in case there are more than 30 students or less than 15, it shows an error and the class is not form: the use case terminates in failure
+The class is already full: an error message is showed and the use case terminates in failure